 So, what is this funny named sport?
 Outside of being the fastest growing sport in America, this game is described as a combination of tennis, badminton and ping pong.
 The game is played on a badminton size court, utilizing a net like the one used in tennis, and the paddles are fashioned after ping pong paddles.
 The ball?
 It is a wiffle type ball.
 Most of our players are over 50 years old, but younger folks are welcome.
 Come check it out!!

-Outdoor Location: Adams Tennis Courts 71 Union Street
+Location: Adams Tennis Courts, 71 Union Street Peterborough, NH

 Covid-19 Screening questions:

 i.
 Do you have any of the following symptoms of COVID-19:

 1. Fever (a documented temperature of 100.4 degrees Fahrenheit or higher) or